 - In what formats is the authority seeking information (e.g., emails, text messages or interviews)?

 - How much information is the authority seeking (e.g., from the past 10 years)?

 - Is the authority interested in a specific business line or area of the company?

-Another initial question companies should ask is whether the investigation is being carried out by a regulator or prosecutor.
-A company may be inclined to treat these two types of organisations synonymously, but they discharge different duties, possess different (although sometimes overlapping) powers, and have different expectations regarding cooperation.
+Another initial question companies should ask is whether the investigation is being carried out by a regulator or a prosecutor.
+A company may be inclined to treat these two types of organisations synonymously, but they discharge different duties, possess different (although sometimes overlapping) powers and have different expectations regarding co-operation.
 Accordingly, a company’s approach to dealing with a regulator may need to differ from its response to dealing with a criminal prosecutor’s office.

-In dealings with UK prosecutors, while opportunities for mitigation and leniency exist through demonstrable co-operation11 (and a company may regret not being able to obtain co-operation credit later on), co-operation is a matter of pragmatic choice rather than legal obligation.
-The starting point remains unchanged: under what valid power does the prosecutor seek the evidence, what are the company’s reasonable defences and how tactically does the company respond?
-While principles of co-operation with government agencies in the hope of gaining leniency or mitigation are more clearly defined and have a longer tradition in the United States, the general rule of law remains intact and questions of powers, defences and tactics are no less germane.12
+In dealings with UK prosecutors, while opportunities for mitigation and leniency exist through demonstrable co-operation (and a company may regret not being able to obtain co-operation credit later on), co-operation is a matter of pragmatic choice rather than legal obligation.
+The starting point remains unchanged: under what valid power does the prosecutor seek the evidence, what are the company’s reasonable defences, and how tactically does the company respond?
+While principles of co-operation with government agencies in the hope of gaining leniency or mitigation are more clearly defined and have a longer tradition in the United States, the general rule of law remains intact, and questions of powers, defences and tactics are no less germane.

 Where a prosecutor, police or investigative agency, competition authority or other public body serves a subpoena, order or warrant entitling it to documents and electronic information, or to enter, search and seize, monitor or restrain, the challenge for the affected organisation is twofold: (1) to provide information or permit access and activity within the confines of the power granted; and (2) to ensure the company is not left behind (and preferably remains in front) in its own understanding of the relevant facts.